-I want to thank our committed attorneys who work on these issues in my Office's Bureau of Consumer Protection, Civil Rights Enforcement Section, and Impact Litigation Section for their assistance in compiling this information for you.
+I want to thank our committed attorneys who work on these issues in my Office's Bureau of Consumer Protection, Civil Rights Enforcement Section, and Impact Litigation Section for their hard work.

-We will remain diligent in our efforts to protect Pennsylvanians and ensure that the rights of both tenants and landlords are upheld.
+We will continue our work to protect Pennsylvanians and ensure that your rights are protected.